Cerium(IV) oxide: Natural occurrence

 Cerium(IV) oxide occurs naturally as the mineral cerianite-(Ce).
 It is a rare example of tetravalent cerium mineral, the other examples being stetindite-(Ce) and dyrnaesite-(La).
 The "-(Ce)" suffix is known as Levinson modifier and is used to show which element dominates in a particular site in the structure.
 It is often found in names of minerals bearing rare earth elements (REEs).
 Occurrence of cerianite-(Ce) is related to some examples of cerium anomaly, where Ce - which is oxidized easily - is separated from other REEs that remain trivalent and thus fit to structures of other minerals than cerianite-(Ce).

 Applications

 Cerium has two main applications, which are listed below.

 The principal industrial application of ceria is for polishing, especially chemical-mechanical planarization (CMP).
 For this purpose, it has displaced many other oxides that were previously used, such as iron oxide and zirconia.
 For hobbyists, it is also known as "opticians' rouge".

 In its other main application, CeO2 is used to decolorize glass.
-It function by converting green-tinted ferrous impurities to nearly colorless ferric oxides.
+It functions by converting green-tinted ferrous impurities to nearly colorless ferric oxides.